SWEET TREATS & DESSERTS

 7. Bake for 11-12 minutes.
 The cookies should have crinkles, and the edges should be crispy.

-8. Remove from the oven and leave to cool on the baking tray for a few minutes, then transfer to a wire rack to cool completely.
+8. Remove the brownie cookies from the oven and leave them to cool on the baking tray for a few minutes, then transfer them to a wire rack to cool completely.